-Martin Wybourne is the Vice Provost for Research and the Francis and

-  Mildred Sears Professor of Physics at Dartmouth College.
-Martin joined

-  the Dartmouth faculty in 1997 following ten years at the University of
+Martin Wybourne is the Senior Vice Provost for Research and the Francis and Mildred Sears Professor of Physics at Dartmouth College.
+Martin joined the Dartmouth faculty in 1997 following ten years at the University of Oregon.

-  Oregon.
 His Ph.D.
-(1980) is from the University of Nottingham, UK, and

-  before moving to Oregon he led the Phonon Physics Research Team in the

-  Long Range Research Laboratory, General Electric Corporation Research

-  Laboratories, London.
-Trained as a condensed matter physicist, he

-  carries out interdisciplinary research focused on the electrical,

-  thermal and mechanical properties of nano-scale systems that range from

-  semiconductor devices to nanoparticles organized on biological

-  molecules.
-Martin has published over one hundred peer-reviewed articles

-  and holds nine patents.
-He has been a visiting Professor at the

-  University Pierre and Marie Curie, L'Ecole Normale Superieure, Paris,

-  and has chaired a number of premier international physics conferences.

-  In 1998 he was elected as a Fellow of the Institute of Physics and in

-  2007 was awarded a Doctor of Science degree by the University of

-  Nottingham.
-At Dartmouth, Martin has served as the Associate Dean of the

-  Faculty for the Sciences and is currently the Chair of the Institute for

-  Information Infrastructure Protection (I3P), which is a national

-  consortium of more than twenty academic, non-profit and government

-  institutions.
-The I3P works to coordinate the research agenda for cyber

-  security, and to promote collaboration and information sharing among

-  academia, industry, and government.
+(1980) is from the University of Nottingham, UK, and before moving to Oregon he led the Phonon Physics Research Team in the Long Range Research Laboratory, General Electric Corporation Research Laboratories, London.
+Trained as a condensed matter physicist, he carries out interdisciplinary research focused on the electrical, thermal and mechanical properties of nano-scale systems that range from semiconductor devices to nanoparticles organized on biological molecules.
+Martin has published over one hundred peer-reviewed articles and holds nine patents.
+He has been a visiting Professor at the University Pierre and Marie Curie, L'Ecole Normale Superieure, Paris, and has chaired a number of premier international physics conferences.
+In 1998 he was elected as a Fellow of the Institute of Physics and in 2007 was awarded a Doctor of Science degree by the University of Nottingham.
+At Dartmouth, Martin previously served as the Associate Dean of the Faculty for the Sciences.
+He also served as Chair of the Institute for Information Infrastructure Protection (I3P), a national consortium of more than twenty academic, non-profit and government institutions, working to coordinate the research agenda for cyber security and promoting collaboration and information sharing among academia, industry, and government.

 Last Updated: 1/21/16